roakoth/task-tracker-app/steps/1-project-setup.md

 # Step 1: Project Setup

-First, I will need to create a new Astro project.
+First, I will create a new Astro project.
 I will use the `create astro` CLI command in a new terminal window:

 `# create a new project with npm npm create astro@latest`